Touat: Geography

-There is almost no rainfall in the region and agriculture depends on groundwater from an enormous aquifer in the Continental intercalaire, a layer of porous sandstone deposited between the Moscovian and the Cenomanian periods that extends over 600,000 km^{2}, an area that includes parts of Algeria, Libya and Tunisia.
+As almost no rain falls in the region, agriculture depends on groundwater supplied by an enormous aquifer in the Continental intercalaire, a layer of porous sandstone deposited between the Moscovian and the Cenomanian periods that extends over 600000 km2, an area that includes parts of Algeria, Libya and Tunisia.
 It forms the deeper of the two aquifers of the North Western Sahara Aquifer System (NWSAS).
 Tuat is situated at the southwestern boundary of the Continental Intercalary where the aquifer lies only 2–6 m below the surface.

-The oases contain 700,000-800,000 date palms (Phoenix dactylifera) in an area of 4,500 hectares.
+The oases contain 700,000–800,000 date palms (Phoenix dactylifera) in an area of 4,500 ha.
 The palm groves are irrigated by a system of foggaras, traditional gravity catchment systems which consist of a tunnel constructed with a gentle uphill gradient from the low ground near the wadi into the aquifer under the nearby higher ground.
 Vertical access holes every 10–20 m along the tunnel provide ventilation and facilitate construction and maintenance.
-Many of the foggaras are over a kilometre in length.
-They typically provide flow rates of between 2 L/s and 3 L/s.
-In 1963 the region of Tuat contained 531 foggaras, of which only 358 were functioning.
-The total combined flow rate was approximately 2000 L/s.
+Many of the foggaras are over 1 km in length.
+They typically provide flow rates of 2–3 l per second.
+In 1963, the region of Tuat contained 531 foggaras, of which only 358 were functioning.
+The total combined flow rate was approximately 2000 l per second.
 Foggaras are expensive to construct and to maintain.
 As they collapse they are often not repaired.
 Instead, water is obtained from vertical wells and electric pumps allowing grain to be grown using a center pivot irrigation system.
-A single well can provide 30 L/s to 50 L/s of water.
+A single well can provide 30–50 l per second of water.

 In addition to water, the rock beneath Tuat contains pockets of natural gas.
 Sonatrach, the Algeria state-owned oil company, collaborates with foreign companies in joint ventures to exploit these gas reserves.
 Sonatrach and the China National Oil & Gas Exploration & Development Corporation (CNODC) have constructed a refinery near the village of Sbaa, 40 km north of Adrar.
 This refinery began operating in 2006.
 Separate projects led by Gaz de France (GDF Suez) and Total are both scheduled to start supplying gas in 2013.
 A pipeline is being built to connect to Hassi R'Mel.

 To the north of Tuat is Gourara, a similar region also containing oases with date palms irrigated by foggaras.
-The largest town, Timimoun, is 162 km north east of Adrar.
+The largest town, Timimoun, is 162 km northeast of Adrar.